johnkary/johnkary.net/source/_posts/2017-03-13-best-tech-to-prepare-for-severe-weather-and-tornadoes-in-kansas.md

 ---
 layout: post
 title: "Best tech to prepare for severe weather and tornadoes in Kansas"
-summary: "Staying alert and informed about severe weather and tornadoes in Kansas can save your life.
-Which technology, apps and websites have the best severe weather forecasts?"
-metadescription: "Staying alert and informed about severe weather and tornadoes in Kansas can save your life.
+description: "Staying alert and informed about severe weather and tornadoes in Kansas can save your life.
 Which technology, apps and websites have the best severe weather forecasts?"
 comments: true
 published: false
 tags: [weather]